 And there you have it.
-My exhaustive reading list from 2016.
+My exhaustive reading list from this year.
 While my book club has tapered off a bit, it’s renewed my love of reading and I can’t seem to get enough.

-I’d love to hear some of your favorite books from this year, especially if they didn’t make my list.
+I’d love to hear some of your favorite book club books from this year, especially if they didn’t make my list.
 I’m always looking for my next great read (or listen)!

 Disclosure: All of the links above are Amazon affiliate links.
 It simply means that if you choose to click through and make a purchase, I make a teeny tiny commission for that sale.